HMS Valeur (1705)

-HMS Valeur was a 24-gun French sixth rate named Le Valeur take by HMS Worcester on 2 April 1705 in the Channel.
+HMS Valeur was a 24-gun French sixth rate named Valeur take by HMS Worcester on 2 April 1705 in the Channel.
 She was purchased at Plymouth by Admiralty Order (AO) 30 May 1705 for £405.
 She was commissioned into the Royal Navy in 1705 for service in the Mediterranean.
 From 1706 thru 1708 she was with Admiral Byng's squadron.
 In Newfoundland, she was taken by the French, then retaken by the British.
-She spent time in the Irish Sea then was converted to a fireship and then converted back to a sixth rate. she was finally broken at in 1718.
+She spent time in the Irish Sea then was converted to a fireship and then converted back to a sixth rate.
+She was finally broken up in 1718.